advertisement

 Though the deal had a large number of supporters both in the media and otherwise, it was also fiercely opposed by others who debated and discussed every paragraph and line of the agreement.
 And this is true not just of the nuclear deal but also of other flagship policies.
 This is in sharp contrast to the lack of detailed reportage in mainstream media today on key policies like the recently revised criminal laws.

 The media then did not hesitate to report that the Sonia Gandhi-led National Advisory Council was driving the UPA government’s rights-based legislation or that the various partners in the coalition were pulling the government in different directions.
-Similarly, there was endless coverage of the rocky relationship between the Prime Minister’s Office and the Congress organisation, fuelled by the official machinery on both sides.
+Similarly, there was endless coverage of the rocky relationship between the Prime Minister’s Office (PMO) and the Congress organisation, fuelled by the official machinery on both sides.

 Singh had an articulate and affable press advisor in Sanjaya Baru who was constantly in touch with journalists and who kept an open house for them at his office.
 No one was scared to talk to the press.
 Parliament was another forum where those from the press could exchange notes with ministers and MPs over a cup of coffee.
-The offices of the various ministers and political parties were virtual addas where conversation flowed freely and information was available on tap.
+The offices of the various ministers and political parties were virtual addas where conversation flowed freely, and information was available on tap.

 It is a different story today.
-Prime Minister Narendra Modi has not addressed a single press conference in the last ten years.
+Prime Minister Narendra Modi has not addressed a single press conference in the last 10 years.
 Access to Parliament has been severely curtailed and spaces for informal interaction between media persons and MPs have been done away with in the new Parliament building.
 The current PMO is staffed with bureaucrats who are virtually faceless and are discouraged from speaking to journalists except a handful who are ideologically aligned with the present dispensation.

 The same template has been adopted in other ministries.
 The first order issued by Finance Minister Nirmala Sitharaman was to bar the free entry of accredited journalists who are only allowed in if they have a prior appointment with an official.
 This is a sure way of ensuring that bureaucrats do not speak informally to journalists as these conversations would now be on record.